myles/jekyll-typogrify/README.md

 ## Usage

-### Andpercent
+### Ampersand

-Converts an andpercent (ex. `&`) converts a & surrounded by optional whitespace or a non-breaking space to the HTML entity and surrounds it in a span with a styled class.
+Converts an ampersand (ex. `&`) converts a & surrounded by optional whitespace or a non-breaking space to the HTML entity and surrounds it in a span with a styled class.

 ```html
 <h1>{{ "Mr. & Mrs. Smith" | amp }}</h1>